diesel-rs/diesel/CONTRIBUTING.md

 ## Submitting feature requests

+Diesel's issue tracker is meant to represent our current roadmap.
+An open issue represents either a bug, or a new feature that a member of the Diesel team is actively working on.

+This means that you should not submit a feature request to our issue tracker, unless you were asked to do so by a member of the Diesel team.
+Feature requests should instead be posted at discourse.diesel.rs.

-If you can't find an issue (open or closed) describing your idea on our [issue tracker], open an issue.
+If you can't find thread describing your idea on our [discourse], create a new one.
 Adding answers to the following questions in your description is +1:

 - What do you want to do, and how do you expect Diesel to support you with that?